jameswestgate/domify/README.md

 ======

 A jquery plug-in to encourage progressive enhancement of markup inside &lt;noscript&gt; tags.
-The &lt;noscript&gt; tags are replaced by document fragments which canbe  processed by a callback function before being added to the dom.
+The &lt;noscript&gt; tags are replaced by document fragments which can be  processed by a callback function before being added to the dom.

 ***Usage:***